Domestic Sewing Machines

-This page shows examples of Domestic sewing machines made prior to the company being purchased by White in 1924.
+This page shows examples of Domestic and King sewing machines made prior to the companies being purchased by White in 1924.

 Domestic High Arm